-Prior to posting a bond in Connecticut, customers often ask: What happens if the defendant doesn’t appear in court?
+Prior to posting a bail bond in Connecticut, customers often ask: What happens if the defendant doesn’t appear in court?

 Defendant Missed Court